umbraco/UmbracoDocs/Fundamentals/Backoffice/Variants/index.md

     :::note
     In Umbraco v9, this option is called **Culture and Hostnames**.
     :::
-2. Add a specific url per language and save.
-For eg: An English language variant with English (United States) as the language can be given a specific url *<https://yourwebsite.com/en-us>* and a Danish language variant can be given a specific url *<https://yourwebsite.com/dk>*.
+2. Add a specific URL per language and save.
+For eg: An English language variant with English (United States) as the language can be given a specific URL *<https://yourwebsite.com/en-us>* and a Danish language variant can be given a specific URL *<https://yourwebsite.com/dk>*.

-3. The Info content app should now show specific urls for your language variants.
+The Info content app should now show specific URLs for your language variants.

+## Control User Group permissions on language variants

 ## Read more